Subscribe to RSS feed

 BLACK CROWES

 Highly variable.
-They can rock out one gig and noodle incessantly the next.
+They could rock out one gig and noodle incessantly the next.

 EDDIE AND THE HOT RODS

-Still going and good as ever – you can’t not have fun at their gigs.
-Barry Masters still held together by chewing gum and ale.
+You can’t not have fun at their gigs.
+Barry Masters was held together by chewing gum and ale, and sadly died October 2 2019.

 JOOLS HOLLAND